fsprojects/FsUnit/README.md

 Prior to version 1.1.0.0, FsUnit implemented a function named `not` that overwrote the F# operator of the same name.
 This is not ideal, so as of version 1.1.0.0 the FsUnit function has been renamed to `not'` (not + single-quote).
-If you need or want the previous function, it can be made available by opening the FsUnitDepricated module.
+If you need or want the previous function, it can be made available by opening the FsUnitDeprecated module.

 Visual Studio 11 Support
 =======